 Fonts and Typography

 Fonts can be patented.
 Adobe regularly secures design patents for its fonts.
 This is particularly important because copyright law does not protect fonts themselves (although copyright will protect the software that draws fonts).
-Here are two examples of typeface design patents.
-The first is from Robert Slimbach, and I think it’s for an italic Garamond(?).
-The second is from Charles Bigelow and Kris Holmes, for a Lucida Sans(?).
+Here’s an example of a typeface design patent.
+It’s from Charles Bigelow and Kris Holmes, for a Lucida Sans(?).

 In addition to UI layouts, dashboards, animations, transitions, icons and typography, design patents can be used to protect nearly any other type of UI or UX element.
 UI design patents are an underused tool, especially in a space where competitors are happy to free-ride on your careful UI and UX research and design risk.